Temyd/Airplane-Crashes-Analysis-1908-to-2019/README.md

 14. Hour columns was also created, this was extracted from time

+15. I created a cause column using the conditional column feature in power bi

 16. Having learnt about performance optimization in power bi
   - I removed columns that added no value to the analysis (Flight, Registration, and cn/in columns)
   - And also created new measures _(this was after loading into power bi)_  (Total fatality on air, Total fatality on ground, Total people on board, Total survivors, Total crash, Grand fatality (ground + air)